brombal/stylix-docs/markdown/basics.md

 This `Emphasize` component simply renders a `<div>` with bold text.
 Because we spread `...props` onto the `$.div` element, it also receives all the style props and children passed from the component that renders it.

-A good understanding of how spreading and destructuring works allows you to many interesting things with Stylix.
-For example, If you don't want to allow overriding particular styles, just place them *after* the prop spread:
+Spreading and destructuring allow you to do many other useful things with Stylix.
+For example, If you don't want to allow overriding particular styles, just place them *after* the prop spread.
+In the following example, the `font-weight` property can't be overridden, but other style properties would be passed normally.

 ```tsx
 const Emphasize = (props) => (
   <$.div {...props} font-weight="bold" />
 );
 ```

-In the above example, the `font-weight` property can't be overridden, but other style properties would be passed normally.

 If a component accepts other props that should not be passed on as CSS properties, you can use destructuring to separate them from the styles: